 ProfessionalsWilliam A. Clareman

-A partner in the Litigation Department, William (“Billy”) Clareman represents clients in a range of complex commercial matters, including bankruptcy and restructuring matters, and complex shareholder and securities litigation.
-Billy has tried cases in state and federal courts and arbitration proceedings.
+A partner in the Litigation Department, William (“Billy”) Clareman represents clients in a range of bankruptcy and restructuring matters, and complex securities and commercial disputes.

-- An ad hoc group of senior secured creditors of Oro Negro, a Mexican offshore drilling company, in chapter 15 proceeding in the Southern District of New York, and adversary proceedings by former managers of the company against the ad hoc group
+- An ad hoc group of senior secured creditors of Oro Negro, a Mexican offshore drilling company, in chapter 15 proceedings in the Southern District of New York, and adversary proceedings by former managers of the company against the ad hoc group;

-- An ad hoc group of holders of securities issued by Exide Technologies, a global manufacturer of automotive and industrial batteries, in chapter 11 proceedings by Exide
+- An ad hoc group of holders of securities issued by Exide Technologies, a global manufacturer of automotive and industrial batteries, in Exide’s chapter 11 proceedings;

-- Omega Protein Corporation and its board of directors in shareholder lawsuits filed in state and federal courts arising out of a merger with Cooke Inc.
+- Omega Protein Corporation and its board of directors in shareholder lawsuits filed in state and federal courts arising out of a merger with Cooke Inc.; and

 In law school, Billy served as book review editor for the Cornell Law Review.